Ruchitparmar2012/1.-End-to-End-Azure-Data-factory-to-Snowflake-Power-BI-Migration/README.md

 ### Conclusion

 This project showcases an end-to-end data integration and visualization pipeline, starting from an Azure Data Blob, transforming the data, loading it into Snowflake, and visualizing it in Power BI.
 By following the outlined steps, you can establish a robust data-driven solution that facilitates data exploration, analysis, and reporting for enhanced business insights.

-For detailed implementation instructions and further customization options, please refer to the project documentation available in the repository's README on GitHub.